 - What has to happen to trigger me into a trade?

-- Practice this on your chart, unveiling price action by scrolling to the right.
+- Practice this on your chart, unveiling price action by scrolling to the right one bar/candle at a time

-- As you get better, try practicing on real-time price data.
+- As you get better, try practicing on real-time price data in a demo account.

 The price spikes up, stopping us out, but then quickly starts falling again.
 Short it again!